Valiant Universe: Concepts

 Jim Shooter's original vision for the Valiant Universe was likely similar to the New Universe vision he had during his tenure at Marvel Comics: a more realistic setting, involving fewer mythological concepts.

-A further distinction from most fictional universes in comics, particularly both the Marvel Universe and DC Universes, the actions and appearances of one Valiant character in one specific title may have visible and possibly lasting effects on another character from another title.
+A further distinction from most fictional universes in comics, particularly both the Marvel Universe and DC Universe, the actions and appearances of one Valiant character in one specific title may have visible and possibly lasting effects on another character from another title.
 This is evident within the original launch of the universe, given the revelation that Rai's traditional "white skin with red dots" image was created by Grandmother to honor the heroism of Angelo Mortalli, the original Bloodshoot.
 It is also revealed that Takao Konishi (the 44th Rai) even has Mortalli's nanite powered "Blood of Heroes" in his veins, granting him some of Bloodshot's memories and all of his powers.
 The blood and memories were also passed down to Konishi's son, the 45th Rai.
 However, this connection between Rai and Bloodshot does not exist in the Acclaim Entertainment Universe, or in the 2012 Valiant Universe.

 Another unusual distinction in the Valiant Universe is that there is little comic book death, and Valiant characters tend to remain deceased.
 The prime example of this would the superhero Rai, an entity that continues over many generations.
 Whenever the current Rai dies, another person is chosen to take on the mantle.
 Another prime example would be Doctor Solar's girlfriend, who has remained deceased even though the universal reboots and relaunches.
 In contrast to this, several heroes in the Valiant Universe such as Doctor Solar, and the Eternal Warrior are virtually immortal.
 Other notable characters, such as Doctor Solar, and the Geomancers possess long lifespans.